 For example, if you want to determine why sales have declined in a specific region, you may need to include data related to customer retention rates, market share, and satisfaction scores.
 Combining data allows you to connect the dots and find the reasons for changes in sales figures.

-We’d love to hear your input!
+Naturally, we’d love to hear your input!
 Please leave us a comment below or tag us on social media @wandrstudio.